nwthomas/programming-resources/README.md

 - “At any level of coding, there are no dumb questions no matter how dumb the question might actually seem.
 If you don't know the answer and you've searched for the answer yourself, then please ask those who are more experienced.
 Ask your fellow buddies or PMs to fill in the blanks asap.
 It's better to leave no stones unturned rather than finding out later in your study that you should've figured it out beforehand.” - Henry Kim

-* “Coding 9-5 daily is grueling.
+- “Coding 9-5 daily is grueling.
 Some people really enjoy it.
 But for myself personally, I was starting to burn out about 4 months in.
 The more I learned, the more I realized I'm not great at coding, and my self-confidence tanked quite a bit in the process.
 If you do find yourself in the same situation, don't worry.
 Coding has a such demanding learning curve (more so when you get into more complex stuff later on), so don't lose heart.
 A lot of people (if not most) went through similar experiences in my cohort.” - Henry Kim

-* “Keep the fire alive no matter how weakly or strongly it burns.” - Henry Kim

-* “Do a lot of practice, and perhaps find a few people to work on pair programming with.
+- “Do a lot of practice, and perhaps find a few people to work on pair programming with.
 I got a crew of 5 that I kept in touch with afterwards.
 Nothing like it.” - Jason Nuhn

-* “This is the most a human being can learn in a six month period.
+- “This is the most a human being can learn in a six month period.
 It will feel like failing if you're doing it right.
 Labs may be the first time you will feel genuinely competent at this.” - William Pelton

-* “Reaching out to TAs and instructors is how you get the full benefit of your education.
+- “Reaching out to TAs and instructors is how you get the full benefit of your education.
 You will be paying these people 17% of your gross income for two years, so don't be shy.” - William Pelton

-* “Do literally everything the instructors and staff tell you, from the algorithm exercises to the resume formatting.” - William Pelton
+- “Do literally everything the instructors and staff tell you, from the algorithm exercises to the resume formatting.” - William Pelton

-* “People learning right next to you are a great resource, but also just as likely not to know the answer as you.
+- “People learning right next to you are a great resource, but also just as likely not to know the answer as you.
 The docs are a fast, reliable way to get the right answer.” - William Pelton

-* “Be prepared for the next day by watching the precourse videos the night before (I believe this is the new standard they're going for anyway).
+- “Be prepared for the next day by watching the precourse videos the night before (I believe this is the new standard they're going for anyway).
 Work on personal projects on the side and over weekends.
 Refine projects you work on during class so you can show them off to future employers.” - Grant Reighard

 ## Contributing